< Back

-Insurance companies: Investing the float to create a stream of revenue
+Insurance Company Investments: Investing the Float to Create a Stream of Revenue

+How well do you know the business of insurance and the accounting by insurance companies?
 What if I told you that a significant portion of revenue for insurance companies came from investment income and a concept called “investing the float”?
 Surprised?
-Curious?...
-Let me explain why this strategy is not only smart, but effective for insurance companies!
+Curious?… Let me explain why this strategy of investing the float from investments is not only smart, but effective for insurance companies!

 First, let’s briefly talk about how insurance companies make money.
 The obvious answer is collecting money from insurance premiums from customers.
-The excess in premiums collected over the amount of claims paid out and operating expenses is the resulting net income for the insurance company.
-We aren’t here to talk about insurance premiums and claim payments…Today, I want to draw your attention to the second circle in the image below—the investment of premiums.
+The excess in premiums collected over the amount of claims paid out and operating expenses results in net income for the insurance company.
+However, we aren’t here to talk about insurance premiums and claim payments…Today, I want to draw your attention to a second source of income —the investment of premiums.

 Investment-related income is typically the second largest revenue source for insurers!
 Both P&C and Life insurers invest the float.
 Investment-related income was the second largest source of revenue in 2020 for Progressive, New York Life, Liberty Mutual, State Farm, Northwestern Mutual, Allstate, Travelers, AIG, and Zurich!